rom-rb/rom-rb.org/source/learn/introduction/overview.html.md

 3. The result is returned to your application
   * It can be optionnally mapped to a different representation using <mark>Mappers</mark>

-#### Adapters

-ROM uses adapters to connect to different data sources (a database, a csv file - it doesn't matter) and exposes a native CRUD interface to its relations.

 #### Repositories

 A repository provides a convenient interface for fetching domain-specific